 The symptoms can range from an itchy, tingly mouth and runny nose to a rash and asthma or breathing difficulties.
 In rare cases, a soy allergy can also cause anaphylaxis (

-Interestingly, a small number of babies who are allergic to cow’s milk are also allergic to soy (
+A small number of babies who are allergic to cow’s milk are also allergic to soy (

 Common food triggers of soy allergy include soybeans and soy products like soy milk or soy sauce.
 Since soy is found in many foods, it’s important to read food labels.